Buy Endless Summer Blue Hydrangea Online

 Endless Summer Hydrangea Pruning

-When pruning Endless Summer blue hydrangea, try to only cut back on old, dead, and diseased wood, leaving all green new growth untouched.
+When pruning Endless Summer hydrangea, try to only cut back on old, dead, and diseased wood, leaving all green new growth untouched.
 You can deadhead them after the first set of flowers bloom from spring growth, allowing you to trim old and fading flowers before the next bloom.

 Endless Summer Hydrangea Size